 Consequently, Rafael started noticing high spikes of visible pollution at night.
 His suspicions were confirmed by his Pro’s readings, which showed spikes in PM2.5, particulate matter smaller than 2.5 microns, in the evenings.

 Poor air quality: A symptom of a larger problem

-In 2015, the city of Onitsha, less than 200 miles from Port Harcourt, was ranked by the World Health Organization (WHO) as the city with the world’s worst air.7 Onitsha averages an annual concentration of 594 ug/m3 (micrograms per cubic meter) of PM10 particles, about 30 times over the international guideline of 20 ug/m3.8
+The city of Onitsha, less than 200 miles from Port Harcourt, was once ranked by the World Health Organization (WHO) as the city with the world’s worst air.7 Onitsha averages an annual concentration of 594 ug/m3 (micrograms per cubic meter) of PM10 particles, about 30 times over the international guideline of 20 ug/m3.8

 Onitsha’s pollution statistics closely mirror those of Port Harcourt, who is now leading a revolution in uncovering not only the sources of local air pollution but also the patterns that underlie their behavior.

 In Rafael’s opinion, illegal refineries and the Nigerian government’s crackdown on their operations “is only part of what is going on.”